 Always Recycle Your Bottles & Cans

 Despite being infinitely recyclable, less than half of all glass bottles and aluminum cans sold in the U.S. ever get recycled according to Resource Recycling.
 That’s a shame, because the carbon footprint for producing containers made from recycled materials is dramatically lower than those sourced from mined materials, a process that’s energy intensive and results in significant land degradation.
 One solution: beverage container recycling rates in states or countries with deposit-redemption schemes are considerably higher, often double, than those without.

 Buy Upcycled Products Made From Byproducts of the Brewing Process

 You’ve probably heard about some breweries sending their spent grain to local farms to feed livestock, but that’s just the tip of the iceberg when it comes to creative uses for byproducts from the brewing process.
-Known as upcycling, a growing number of companies are sourcing ingredients from breweries to create innovative, high-quality products: spent grains to produce highly nutritious flour or dog treats, beer trub to create hand made bars of beer soap, and used hops to used for fertilizer or compost, to make fish food, or even to brew more beer.
+Known as upcycling, a growing number of companies are sourcing ingredients from breweries to create innovative, high-quality products.
+Spent grains to produce highly nutritious flour or dog treats, beer trub to create hand made bars of beer soap, and used hops for making fertilizer or compost are just some of the creative ways ingredients are being maximized.

 * Recycling rates vary by material and by country or region, but are no where near what they would need to be in order to be considered sustainable: able to meet the needs of the current generation without impacting future generations from being able to meet their own needs.